rhee/quick-web-cipherpad/README.md

 ## Test

-If you want to test html from github source directly, open  [this link](https://raw.githubusercontent.com/rhee/quick-web-cipherpad/master/installer.html) and then drag the link to your bookmark bar
+~If you want to test html from github source directly, open  <a href="https://raw.githubusercontent.com/rhee/quick-web-cipherpad/master/installer.html" type="text/html" target="_">this link</a> and then drag the link to your bookmark bar~

 # Note